 The world has experienced global change.
 Almost overnight, businesses, leaders, individuals and families have had to adapt - working from home, social distancing, homeschooling and self-isolation.
 And with no end in sight, we’re all starting to realize that life may not exactly return to normal.
 Instead, it seems we’re in the midst of actively designing a ‘new normal’.

 So if this new normal is here to stay, it’s important that we stop and take notice.
-Here are five observations we’ve made over the last couple of months.
+Here are five employee experience observations we’ve made over the last couple of months:

 Office conversations are now being had in quick, short form messages on digital platforms.
 The convenience factor is high, but it’s important to remember that tone can still be misconstrued.
 And just like social media, chat platforms potentially give people the opportunity to hide behind their words.
 Before you write it, stop and think.
 Would you actually say it that way if you were speaking?

 Be conscious as you communicate with your team.
 Don’t fire off messages without consideration.
 And if you’re finding it hard to communicate effectively, check out some of these online courses by Magneto Communications.

 Businesses are in sprint mode.
 Behind the scenes they’re focusing on expense cuts, employee engagement and customer retention.
 On the outside, they’re doing whatever they can to stay relevant.